 There are two ways we accomplish location remarketing.

 We partner with multiple companies who have code on mobile apps, like your favorites including Pandora, ESPN and CNN, and thousands of other apps for broad use and niche interests.

 That code tracks where you, even if you’re not in the app, as long as you are connected to the Internet.
 We then do some data analysis to determine which device IDs – your phone’s unique fingerprint – were in the places we are targeting.
 Then we serve those users ads when they go into one of these thousands of mobile apps.

 Method Two – Direct Device ID Targeting

 This is part two in a series of three posts about hyperlocal advertising.
 In tomorrow’s post tune in for information about geo-behavioral targeting and hyperlocal attribution!
-To catch up on yesterday’s post click here.
+In yesterday’s post we talked about hyperlocal marketing data.
 Thanks for reading!